 Chronic injuries happen after you play a sport or exercise for a long time.
 Signs of a chronic injury include:

 Pain when you exercise

 A dull ache when you rest

-Hello, I'm Doctor Donald Berry DC SFMA and I am a not only a Chiropractor I am a Movement Restoration and Corrective Exercise Specialist.
+Hello, I'm Doctor Donald Berry DC SFMA and I am not only a Chiropractor I am a Movement Restoration and Corrective Exercise Specialist.
 Chronic Injuries are usually a result of Faulty Movement Patterns.
-Until the Faulty Movement Pattern is identified, the likleyhood of being reinjured is there.
-At Berry Chiropractic Center I use Funtional Movement Screening to identify the faulty movement pattern so we can change the way you move to prevent repeated injruy.
+Until the Faulty Movement Pattern is identified, the likelihood of being reinjured is there.
+At Berry Chiropractic Center I use Functional Movement Screening to identify the faulty movement pattern so we can change the way you move to prevent repeated injury.

 Whether you are recovering from an injury or are training for a Triathalon, a Movement Restoration and Corrective Exercise Specialist is what you need!